 All student records which are not specifically exempted by Section 438 of the General Education Provision Act are available upon request to all present and former students.
 A list of student records and their location is maintained in the Registrar's office.
-All requests for examination of student records should be made in writing and directed to the Registrar, Freed-Hardeman University, Henderson, Tennessee 38340.
+All requests for examination of student records should be made in writing and directed to the Registrar, Freed-Hardeman University, Henderson, TN 38340 or may be ordered from the FHU website.
 Requests are normally granted within two weeks from receipt.
 All examinations of student records will take place in the office of the Registrar with a representative of the university present.